 Check out this in-depth article on warehouse automation for additional information.

-External Fulfillment
+External Order Fulfillment

 In contrast to internal order fulfillment, companies may opt to fulfill their orders through external parties.
 When businesses experience rapid growth or experience high volume of orders that exceeds their internal capacity, it is common for them to engage in the services of external order fulfillment companies.
 Additionally, certain product categories could be advantageous to have externally fulfilled for cost or efficiency reasons.
 Bulk, heavy, and irregular shaped products are often segregated in the fulfillment process due to their unique handling requirements and are often externally fulfilled.
 There are two main types of external fulfillment: third party fulfillment and dropshipping.